ghxm/mucnoise/data/news/20240610_ois_giasing_crowdfunding.md

 ---
 title: "Ois Giasing!
-2024 Crowdfunding campaign
+2024 Crowdfunding campaign"
 date: 2024-06-09
 from:
 to: 2024-09-07